Drywall Installers and Finishers

 Outlook

-The U.S. Department of Labor (DOL) predicts that employment for drywall installers and finishers will grow more slowly than the average for all careers from 2018 to 2028.
-Despite this prediction, the DOL says that employment should be good in the field due to the many new construction projects resulting from population growth and the expected increase in home remodeling projects.
-A high rate of...
+The U.S. Department of Labor (DOL) predicts that employment for drywall installers and finishers will grow about as fast as the average for all careers from 2023 to 2033.
+The DOL says that employment should be good in the field due to the many new construction projects resulting from population growth and the expected increase in home remodeling projects.
+A high rate of turnover in this field m...